Mock trial: College

-Inter-collegiate mock trial is governed by the American Mock Trial Association (AMTA.)
+Inter-collegiate mock trial is governed by the American Mock Trial Association.
 This organization was founded in 1985 by Richard Calkins, the dean of the Drake University Law School.
 AMTA sponsors regional and national-level competitions, writes and distributes case packets and rules, and keeps a registry of mock trial competitors and alumni.
 The case packet is generally written and distributed prior to the scholastic year in August, and case changes are made throughout the season, usually in September, December, and finally in February after Regional competitions and prior to the Opening Round of Championships.
 Since 2015, AMTA has released a new case to be used for the National Championship following the completion of the Opening Round of Championships.
 Approximately 700 teams from over 400 universities and colleges compete in AMTA tournaments.
 In total, AMTA provides a forum for over 7,300 undergraduate students each academic year to engage in intercollegiate mock trial competitions across the country.

+In popular culture

+In the 2020s, a LARP experience called the Jury Experience toured the UK.
+Court shows, of varying legal authenticity, also remain popular on TV and in entertainment.